stack72/si-1/frontend/packages/si-ui-lib/README.md

 HMR should work on these components while working on an actual "app", but you can also work on the components themselves.

 ## Scripts
-- `yarn dev` - runs a local dev environment w/ docs site, powered by [Histoire](https://histoire.dev/) (runs on http://127.0.0.1:5173)
+- `pnpm dev` - runs a local dev environment w/ docs site, powered by [Histoire](https://histoire.dev/) (runs @ http://127.0.0.1:5173)
-- `yarn docs:build` - builds the histoire site in a format ready to deploy it
+- `pnpm docs:build` - builds the histoire site in a format ready to deploy it
-- `yarn docs:preview` - preview the built files from `docs:build`
+- `pnpm docs:preview` - preview the built files from `docs:build`